General Information on Graduate Student Academic Appointments

 least 100 hours) or greater, is defined by the UAW contract.
 Graduate Student Researchers

-who have appointments of 25% time or greater also receive payment of UC SHIP as
+who have appointments of 25% time or greater also receive payment of GHI as

 part of their fee remission benefit.
 All other graduate students must either pay